 The Paulding County Board of Education permits the possession of an electronic device by a student in school.
-The use by a student of any electronic device during classroom instructional time is permitted only at the direction of the instructor.
+The use by a student of any electronic device during classroom instructional time is not permitted.

 The use of such devices outside of instructional time is permitted.
 E-Devices:

-- Talk on a cell phone - Text on a cell phone - Listen to music, with earphones/buds only - No student shall video or record during school without expressed permission from the instructor or administration - Students willnot access unauthorized district networks - Using applications such as a VPN is strictly prohibited
+- Talk on a cell phone - Text on a cell phone - Listen to music, with earphones/buds only (must be able to here directives of staff) - No student shall video or record during school without expressed permission from the instructor or administration - Students will not access unauthorized district networks - Using applications such as a VPN is strictly prohibited